vivek21503/Chat-Bridge/README.md

 # Chat Bridge

-**Chat Bridge** is a real-time one-to-one chat application built with modern web technologies.
+**Chat Bridge** is a real-time one-to-one chat application .
 It provides a secure and interactive platform for users to chat with each other, featuring real-time communication, user authentication, and chat management functionalities.

 ## Tech Stack